hongfangao/Data_Platform/README.md

 - maven (`apt-get install maven`)

 **Steps**:

+Assume you have already prepared the docker in aforementioned steps, all the steps are executed inside docker.
 <!-- 1. download the barefoot repo and upload the map file
    ```bash
    git clone https://github.com/boathit/barefoot.git